 Each of us has a voice.
 Finding it allows you to speak your truth.

 Together we can ditch Diet Culture and create radical changes to improve body image.

 YOU have agency.
 You can choose.

-Once you recognize Diet culture’s impact, you’re in a stronger position to choose body image role models who aren’t drinking the (diet) Kool-aid.
+Once you recognize Diet Culture’s impact, you will be in a stronger position to choose body image role models who aren’t drinking the diet Kool-Aid.